RPI-WCL/Athena_LibDDDAS/statistics/README.md

 # STATISTICS

-##### This repository contains the ATHENA theory and proofs about random variables, probability distributions, etc
+##### This repository contains ATHENA theory and proofs about random variables, probability distributions, etc

 ##### Instructions: